COVID-19: Latest Canada Immigration News & FAQs

-As of January 15, 2022, certain groups of travellers who are currently excepted from entry requirements will only be admitted to Canada if they are fully vaccinated.
+As of January 15, 2022, certain groups of travellers who were exempt from entry requirements will now only be admitted to Canada if they are fully vaccinated, they include

-These groups of travellers are family reunification travellers (unvaccinated children 18 years of age or younger are still exempt if they are travelling to join an immediate or extended family member who is fully vaccinated or a Canadian citizen, permanent resident or a person registered under the Indian Act).
+- Family reunification travellers (unvaccinated children 18 years of age or younger are still exempt if they are travelling to join an immediate or extended family member who is fully vaccinated or a Canadian citizen, permanent resident or a person registered under the Indian Act);

-- Effective November 30, passengers 12 years and older will not be allowed on flights departing from Canadian airports, take a VIA Rail train, a Rocky Mountaineer train and cruise ship passengers on trips of 24 hours or more if they are not fully vaccinated.
+- Effective November 30, passengers 12 years and older are not allowed on flights departing from Canadian airports, take a VIA Rail train, a Rocky Mountaineer train and cruise ship passengers on trips of 24 hours or more if they are not fully vaccinated.

-- The following vaccines are currently approved in Canada: Pfizer, Moderna, AstraZeneca or Janssen (Johnson & Johnson).
+- The following are vaccines currently approved in Canada:

 - Requirements for fully vaccinated travellers are as follows:

 - Pre-arrival: All fully vaccinated travellers are required to plan their quarantine and take a COVID-19 test within 72 hours before arrival to Canada.
 Testing information is to be entered using the ArriveCAN app.
 Travellers will need to prepare their ArriveCAN receipt and required documents which include a confirmation of a negative pre-entry test, a digital or paper copy of their proof of vaccination.